carpentries-incubator/SDC-BIDS-dMRI/episodes/preprocessing.md

 Here, we will make use of the two opposite phase-encoded acquisitions found in the <code>fmap</code> directory of each subject.
-These are acquired with a diffusion weighting of b = 0 s/mm^2.
+These are acquired with a diffusion weighting of $b = 0 s/mm^2$.
 Alternatively, if these are not available, one can also extract and make use of the non-diffusion weighted images (assuming the data is also acquired with opposite phase encoding directions).

 First, we will merge the two files so that all of the volumes are in 1 file.